ucsb-cs48-w19/5pm-findtheroommate/YUFEI_JIN.md

-idea:players will create their roles in the scripts and kp will post their scipts on the app.
-And we offer the platform and some functions for the game.
+idea:user should fulfill their personal information to finish their first step on the website.